 Physical fitness.
 Fitness trainers and instructors need to be physically fit because their job requires a considerable amount of exercise.
 Group instructors often participate in classes, and personal trainers often need to demonstrate exercises to their clients.

 Problem-solving skills.
 Fitness trainers and instructors must evaluate each client’s level of fitness and create an appropriate fitness plan to meet the client’s individual needs.

-Fitness trainers and instructors who are interested in management positions should get a bachelor's degree in exercise science, physical education, kinesiology, or a related subject.
-Experience is often required to advance to management positions in a health club or fitness center.
-Some organizations require a master's degree for certain positions.
+Fitness trainers and instructors who are interested in management positions should get a bachelor’s degree in exercise science, physical education, kinesiology, or a related subject.
+Experience often is required in order for a trainer or instructor to advance to a management position in a health club or fitness center.
+Many organizations prefer a master’s degree for certain positions.

 Personal trainers may eventually advance to a head trainer position and become responsible for hiring and overseeing the personal training staff or for bringing in new personal training clients.
+Head trainers also are responsible for procuring athletic equipment, such as weights or fitness machines.
 Some fitness trainers and instructors go into business for themselves and open their own fitness centers.
-Group fitness instructors may be promoted to group exercise director, a position responsible for hiring instructors and coordinating exercise classes.
-Trainers and instructors may eventually become a fitness director or general manager.